The Schaeffler Top Students Program

 Insights into the entire company

-It is precisely because of Herzogenaurach’s great distance is so great that the Schaeffler Top Student Program can help participants get to know the entire group, says Dr. Johannes Kolb in Karlsruhe.
+It is precisely because of Herzogenaurach’s great distance is so great that the Schaeffler Top Students Program can help participants get to know the entire group, says Dr. Johannes Kolb in Karlsruhe.
 “They can find out which topics are on Schaeffler’s agenda at the moment, and they can establish a network.
 These are very important factors that will be very helpful later on.
 Above all, however, the participants will have learned relevant skills for the transition from student life to career entry.”
 Sven-Erik Asmussen successfully accomplished this transition.
 He now works at SHARE at KIT and is focused on the further development of small electric drives.

 Anna Maslow found a topic for her master’s thesis at Corporate Production Logistics Process Control and after completing her studies, started working as a specialist for production order processing in the same area.
 She quickly became established in the team and soon took on initial project responsibility.
 “Her colleagues appreciate her and her methodical and analytical approach, which is fundamental in our area,” says her supervisor Heike Pees-Huschka.
-Anna Maslow doesn’t want to miss the experiences from the Schaeffler Top Student Program: “Thanks to the intensive contact with the other participants, I was able to build up a network and gain extensive insights into the company.
+Anna Maslow doesn’t want to miss the experiences from the Schaeffler Top Students Program: “Thanks to the intensive contact with the other participants, I was able to build up a network and gain extensive insights into the company.
 That still helps me today.”